TriKro/rsb-content/part3-generative_market_research/pretotyping.md

 ### Interpreting Results

-Before launching an experiment by using any of the above mentioned techniques, you should set a measurable target.
+Before launching an experiment by using any of the abovementioned techniques, you should set a measurable target.
 What does "success" mean to you?

 Often in the early stage of a new venture, simple cheap tests can be extremely informative.
 Let's say you're running a Smoke Test to verify initial demand for a new idea.
 Out of 1 000 views, you get only 10 clicks and zero sign-ups.
 Something tells you this is a bummer!
 But let's say you get 1 000 views, 10 clicks and 8 sign-ups.
 This tells you that you probably have to look closer at the ad copy.